Avaiga/taipy-core/README.md

 ## What is _taipy-core_

-Taipy is split into multiple repositories to let users install only what they need.
+Taipy is split into multiple repositories to let users install the minimum they need.

-_taipy-core_ mostly includes business oriented features.
+_taipy-core_ mostly includes business-oriented features.
 It helps users create and manage business applications and improve analyses capability through time, conditions and hypothesis.